datacarpentry/python-ecology-lesson/01-starting-with-data.md

 ## Lesson Overview

+For this lesson we will be using the Portal Teaching data.

 We are studying the species and weight of animals caught in plots in a study area.
 The data sets are stored in .csv (comma separated values) format.
 Within